Feyd-Rautha: Sandworms of Dune

 In Sandworms of Dune (2007), the second of Brian Herbert and Kevin J. Anderson's two-part finale to the original Dune series, a ghola of Paul Atreides is created over 5,000 years after the original's death.
 Once his memories are restored, Paul recalls that after his ascension to the Imperial throne (between the novels Dune and 1969's Dune Messiah) he "had not been able to escape political struggles, assassination attempts, the exiled Emperor Shaddam's bid for power and the pretender daughter of Feyd-Rautha and Lady Fenring ..."

 In adaptations

 Director Alejandro Jodorowsky intended Mick Jagger to play Feyd in his planned 1970s film adaptation of Dune, which was never made.

+Feyd is portrayed by Sting in the 1984 David Lynch film Dune, Brigid Brown of BBC America called Sting a "scene-stealer" in the film.

+Matt Keeslar played the character in the 2000 miniseries Frank Herbert's Dune.
+Emmet Asher-Perrin of Tor.com called his portrayal "the strangest casting choice you've ever seen," adding that "it's also hard not to love the strangeness of it."

-Feyd is portrayed by Sting in the 1984 film Dune, and by Matt Keeslar in the 2000 miniseries Frank Herbert's Dune.
-Feyd does not appear in the 2021 film Dune, which covers the first part of the book.
-The character will appear in the upcoming sequel film Dune: Part Two, and in March 2022, Austin Butler entered negotiations to join the cast as Feyd.
-Butler's role was confirmed in May 2022.
+Feyd does not appear in the 2021 film Dune, which covers the first part of the book, but director Denis Villeneuve subsequently confirmed that the character would appear in the 2024 sequel film Dune: Part Two.
+Austin Butler entered negotiations to join the cast as Feyd in March 2022, and his casting was confirmed in May 2022.
+Butler has been praised for the role, and Brooks Vernon of Screen Rant wrote, "The performance was memorably psychotic, and there is a high level of physicality and charisma in it that helps Austin Butler play well onscreen against Timothée Chalamet [as Paul Atreides]."

-Brigid Brown of BBC America called Sting a "scene-stealer" in the 1984 film.
-Emmet Asher-Perrin of Tor.com called Keeslar's portrayal of Feyd-Rautha "the strangest casting choice you've ever seen," adding that "it's also hard not to love the strangeness of it."
+Feyd, based on his appearance in Dune: Part Two, appears alongside Paul Atreides as a playable character in Call of Duty: Modern Warfare III and Call of Duty: Warzone 2.0.